 Many expats have difficulty to find the right colour in their interiors.
-Are you living in or around Eindhoven do you want help with choosing the right colour?
+Are you living in or around Eindhoven, do you want help with choosing the right colour?
 Send us a message.

 The light in your house

 Have you noticed that the colours in the Netherlands are showing up differently than in your home country?
 Why?
 It all has to do with the distance of the sun, the clouds and the season.
 The same you will have by painting two walls the same colour, one will look darker than the other.
-It depends on how the natural light from the outside is displaying in your room.
+It depends on how the natural light from the outside is displayed in your room.

 Step 2 See what the light is doing in a room

 Which wall is the darkest?
 How much light is there during the day?
 On which wall reflects the light?

 When you have a dark room: use light colours to brighten the room.
 A light room can maybe use some extra colour.